 How are my actions aligned with what’s most important to me?
 Check-ins.
 I make a priority list of my day every morning when I get up.
 Getting my kids to and from school and being present for them.
 It’s neat kind of checking in with them and following their day, and seeing them comfortable in their own skin, figuring it out, makes me feel like that’s in line with the priority.

 I guess taking care of my fitness and just reminding myself, my health, how I’m moving in the day.
 And work-wise, career-wise, I’m always… Peter, who I work with at People First, is fantastic.
-We always remind ourselves of our company value, which is freedom, because we both want the freedom to be able to go to our kids soccer game, manage our clients, support them, but not be, we really support each other and say, I got to go to tennis.
-Or, he’s got to go to this.
-I know his priorities, so that we align.
-We are fortunate that way.
+We always remind ourselves of our company value, which is freedom, because we both want the freedom to be able to go to our kids soccer game, manage our clients, support them while still being able to take time for ourselves.

 What seeds are you planting today for the future?

 With my children, I think I’m planting seeds by trying to be real, honest, and authentic with them.
 Because I’m always thinking about our relationship when they’re in their 20s and 30s.
 What would I like it to look like?
 That’s always kind of an interesting path.